 I was exhausted.
 I had spent way too many hours trying to master the gluten-free diet that it sucked the life out of me.
 I was tired of explaining my disease to people.
 I found it easier to eat at home (and still do sometimes).
 I hate the feeling of people going out of their way to cook for me or saying things like, “We can’t go there because Jenny can’t eat.”
 Most people have no idea how hard this gluten-free diet is.
 I just wanted to eat at home and not go out anymore.

 Isolation is lonely.
 Fortunately I’m married to a social guy who pulled me out of my rut.
 He encouraged me to have fun experimenting with new foods.
 He helped me find restaurants that made me happy, and he always orders a gluten-free meal so we could share.
 I finally felt like I had a tribe of people who loved me and wanted to cook a safe meal for me.
 I embraced cooking at home for the first time in my life.
 I loved experimenting with new foods and trying new products.
 I finally let go of who I was to embrace who I was meant to be.
-I even began to think my celiac disease made me special.
+I even began to feel like celiac disease made me special.

 After years of living a gluten-free lifestyle, I was now an expert GFer; however, I still didn’t feel all that great.
 I still suffered from painful bloating and embarrassing gas.
 I began to realize there was more to healing from celiac than just following a gluten-free diet.